Accident in Costa Rica? Let’s Learn About Your Rights & Compensation

 Category Examples

-Medical expenses ER, surgery, hospitalization, meds, rehab, prosthetics, follow-ups in home country
+Medical expenses ER, surgery, hospitalization, meds, rehab, prosthetics, follow-ups in your home country

 Lost income Time off work, reduced capacity, caregiver costs